Comparative Religion and Humanities

 The department offers two degrees: the B.A. in Religious Studies and the B.A. in Humanities.
 It also sponsors minors in Religious Studies, Ethics, Humanities, Classical Civilization, Cinema Studies, Modern Jewish and Israel Studies, and Medieval and Renaissance Studies.

-The Department of Comparative Religion and Humanities at Chico State can be found on the second floor of Trinity Hall (room 239), overlooking the Rose Garden.
+The Department of Comparative Religion and Humanities at Chico State can be found on the third floor of the new Arts and Humanities building (ARTS 377), using the stairway or elevator closest to 2nd Street and the Madison Bear Garden (at the far end of the courtyard of the building).
 Feel free to come by to meet our staff and faculty.
-Please contact us with any questions or comments at: firstname.lastname@example.org
+Please contact us with any questions or comments at: email@example.com

 Choose Chico!April 9, 2016